Mapping the DeFi crime landscape: an evidence-based picture: Data and Methods

 \section{Data and Methods}

-To collect crime events targeting DeFi actors, we relied on three aggregators: 1)~De.Fi~\cite{noauthor_fi_nodate}, 2) Slowmist~\cite{noauthor_slowmist_nodate-1}, and 3) CryptoSec~\cite{noauthor_cryptosec_2021}.
+To collect crime events targeting DeFi actors, we relied on three aggregators: 1)~De.Fi~\cite{noauthor_fi_nodate}, 2) SlowMist~\cite{noauthor_slowmist_nodate-1}, and 3) CryptoSec (now ChainSec)~\cite{noauthor_cryptosec_2021}.
 De.Fi is a platform that ``aims to create a safe place for everyone to securely access DeFi services and protect users from the ecosystem’s potential risks''~\cite{defi_announcing_2023}.
 According to their website, they launched the REKT database in August 2021, which gathers information on reported and mediatized DeFi scams, hacks, and exploits, including the technical issues (if any) and lost funds.
 The organization behind De.Fi provided an API key so the REKT database data could be automatically fetched.
-Slowmist, on the other hand, is advertised as a ``blockchain security firm that provides various services such as security audits, threat information, bug bounties and defense-deployment''~\cite{noauthor_slowmist_nodate}.
+SlowMist, on the other hand, is advertised as a ``blockchain security firm that provides various services such as security audits, threat information, bug bounties and defense-deployment''~\cite{noauthor_slowmist_nodate}.
 The firm publishes a list of crime events targeting many high-risk blockchain security flaws on a section labeled ``hacked'' on their websites.
-Finally, CryptoSec is a cryptoasset cybersecurity firm said to ``specialize in blockchain cybersecurity, compliance, and investigations'' ~\cite{noauthor_cryptosec_2021}.
+Finally, CryptoSec is an online resource focused on providing non-technical information about safeguarding assets from hacks and theft. ~\cite{noauthor_cryptosec_2021}.
 Their website contains a section listing crime events targeting DeFi actors.
-For the two later, we manually collected the information provided by the aggregators.
+Note that as of February 2023, this aggregator is now called ChainSec~\footnote{https://chainsec.io/defi-hacks/}.
+For these two aggregators, we manually collected the information.